Employee Absconding Legal Action During Probation

 dmc554@gmail.com

 You can take disciplinary action against him for absenteeism.
-However, since the background of suicide has no nexus to his employment, you can not chargesheet him as there is no misconduct on that count.
+However, since the background of suicide has no nexus to his employment, you cannot chargesheet him as there is no misconduct on that count.
 The misconduct has not taken place on the premises of the establishment.
-After the enquiry for absenteeism is completed, pls check his past record of service.
+After the enquiry for absenteeism is completed, please check his past record of service.
 If there is a poor history of warnings, memos, etc., then depending on the gravity, you can decide the punishment.
 Please ensure proper disciplinary procedure is followed.

 9011075672